 3. Used in a crop retirement or rotation program.

+Agricultural Building.
+A structure designed for various farming operations, such as housing livestock, storing equipment and produce, or sheltering crops.
+No human habitation shall occur in these structures.

 Agricultural/Grain Storage.
 Structures subordinate to the main agricultural use of the property.

 Agriculture/Food Processing.
 A commercial operation that manufactures, packages, labels, or stores agricultural products or food and provides for sale, resale or distribution